 Dietary changes play a significant role in helping with piles and ensuring that it does not recur.
 A strict diet and a healthier lifestyle can make a major difference, especially in the case that the condition is not very severe, as it can practically eliminate any chances of recurrence.

-Foods that help with piles are generally those that are rich in fibre.
-There are two kidneys of fibres that you can get from food, soluble and insoluble.
+Foods that help with piles are generally those that are rich in fiber.
+There are two kidneys of fibers that you can get from food, soluble and insoluble.
 The former forms a gel in the digestive tract and can be digested easily by friendly bacteria that can be found there.
 The latter helps with stool.

 - Lentils and legumes can bulk up stool and help in easy bowel movements.

 - Wholegrains are also like lentils in terms of how they are nutritional powerhouses.
-Wholegrains are insoluble fibres, and these can help in reducing the symptoms of piles.
+Wholegrains are insoluble fibers, which can help reduce piles’ symptoms.

-- Cruciferous vegetables like broccoli can help in diversifying the gut microbiome.
+- Cruciferous vegetables like broccoli can help diversify the gut microbiome.
 This is important as it is linked to having a gastrointestinal system that is more resilient.
-The fibre content also helps.
+The fiber content also helps.

-- Root vegetables like potatoes, carrots, rutabagas, beets, turnips, and sweet potatoes are rich in gut-healthy fibre, are nutritious and are filling.
+- Root vegetables like potatoes, carrots, rutabagas, beets, turnips, and sweet potatoes are rich in gut-healthy fiber, and are nutritious and filling.

 Other foods you can include are bell peppers, artichokes, celery, melons, cucumbers, apples, pears, bananas, raspberries, and also stewed prunes.

-While allopathic medicine is common in the treatment of piles or haemorrhoids, ayurvedic treatment for piles is another popular route that people choose.
+While allopathic medicine is common in treating piles or hemorrhoids, ayurvedic treatment for piles is another popular route people choose.
 The treatment here is decided based on the doshas and the severity of the condition by the ayurvedic practitioner.
 However, it is recommended that you consult a doctor before trying certain treatments to see if they are appropriate for you due to the risk of infections.

 Ayurvedic treatment for piles can help in curing piles depending on the severity of the condition and avoid recurrence.
 Sometimes piles can be chronic or last for years, but this can be helped by making lifestyle and dietary changes.

-Ayurveda, homoeopathy, naturopathy, and allopathy are common treatments for piles.
-The best would be naturopathy, especially in chronic cases and also since the risks are far less.
+Ayurveda, homeopathy, naturopathy, and allopathy are common treatments for piles.
+The best would be naturopathy, especially in chronic cases, since the risks are far less.

-Food that has little fibre should be avoided for piles, such as dairy products, processed foods, white bread, etc.
+Food that has little fiber should be avoided for piles, such as dairy products, processed foods, white bread, etc.

-The Patanjali medicine for piles, that is, Divya Arshkalp Vati, Cureveda Piles Pack or Kapiva Himalayan Shilajit Resin, are some of the medicines that are good for piles.
+The Patanjali medicine for piles, Divya Arshkalp Vati, Cureveda Piles Pack, or Kapiva Himalayan Shilajit Resin is some of the medicines that are good for piles.